awsdocs/amazon-transcribe-developer-guide/doc_source/API_StartTranscriptionJob.md

 Valid Range: Minimum value of 8000\.
 Maximum value of 48000\.
 Required: No

+ ** [OutputBucketName](#API_StartTranscriptionJob_RequestSyntax) **   <a name="transcribe-StartTranscriptionJob-request-OutputBucketName"></a>
+The location where the transcription is stored\.
+If you set the `OutputBucketName`, Amazon Transcribe puts the transcription in the specified S3 bucket\.
+When you call the [GetTranscriptionJob](API_GetTranscriptionJob.md) operation, the operation returns this location in the `TranscriptFileUri` field\.
+The S3 bucket must have permissions that allow Amazon Transcribe to put files in the bucket\.
+For more information, see [Permissions Required for IAM User Roles](https://docs.aws.amazon.com/transcribe/latest/dg/access-control-managing-permissions.html#auth-role-iam-user)\.
+If you don't set the `OutputBucketName`, Amazon Transcribe generates a pre\-signed URL, a shareable URL that provides secure access to your transcription, and returns it in the `TranscriptFileUri` field\.
+Use this URL to download the transcription\.
+Type: String
+Pattern: `[a-z0-9][\.\-a-z0-9]{1,61}[a-z0-9]`
+Required: No

  ** [Settings](#API_StartTranscriptionJob_RequestSyntax) **   <a name="transcribe-StartTranscriptionJob-request-Settings"></a>
 A `Settings` object that provides optional settings for a transcription job\.
 Type: [Settings](API_Settings.md) object
 Required: No

  ** [TranscriptionJobName](#API_StartTranscriptionJob_RequestSyntax) **   <a name="transcribe-StartTranscriptionJob-request-TranscriptionJobName"></a>
 The name of the job\.
+You can't use the strings "\." or "\.\." in the job name\.
 The name must be unique within an AWS account\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 200\.
 Pattern: `^[0-9a-zA-Z._-]+`